 May 22, 2021: Spectacular performances of music, pageantry and dance celebrating those in uniform.

-The Greater Cleveland Peace Officers Memorial Society is proud to present the Cleveland International Tattoo May 19, 2018.
+The Greater Cleveland Peace Officers Memorial Society® is proud to present the Cleveland International Tattoo May 22, 2021 at Cleveland Public Hall.
 Stand with us as we honor our fallen heroes.
-The 2017 Tattoo featured the USMC Quantico Band as well as bagpipes and drums, dance and song.